 In the mid-90s, I got married again for a while.
 Here’s a bit about Susan.

 I got burnt out by all the big money in philosophy, so I came to Silicon Valley in the early 90s, where I worked at more than 25 startup projects and companies, incl.
-SUN, SGI, and Brio.
+SUN, SGI, Oracle, and Brio.
 I even started a few companies.

 I registered andreas.com on August 30, 1995, when there were just a handful of websites and you sent a email to a kid named Jerry in his dorm room so you could be listed on his page, which he named Yahoo just for fun (and it actually means something).
 We were using fido.net and UseNet in the 80s.
 The web was cool because one could add pictures to it (okay, mostly cat pictures).

-In 2001, after the web crashed, I held a funeral for the web, which we buried next to my Palo Alto garage.
+In 2001, after the web crashed, I held a funeral for the web, which we buried in my Palo Alto backyard.
 For a casket, we used a Webvan box and filled it with the Pets.com sockpuppet, along with AOL CDs, Netscape mouse pads, and all sorts of logo stuff from dotcoms.
 I invited Bill Gates, Marc Andreeasen, and Jim Clark and we held services.
 It kinda got out of hand.
 Four magazines and several newspapers covered the funeral and a bunch of people visited the website… oh, 100,000 per hour for a few days.
 In July 2002, another company bought the rights to the Pets.com spokespuppet and relaunched his career, so more press showed up.

 I read a lot.
 I read two or three books every week and often two per day.
 I have over 5,000 books, including Roman and Greek literature, classical and modern Chinese and Japanese novels, African literature, South American, India, and so on.
 I’ve also written a few books, including a bunch of #1 Amazon Best Sellers.
 I’m working on several more books.